cl4ir3jl/cl4ir3jl/README.md

 ### The challenge

-Users should be able to:
+to allow users to:

-- View the optimal layout depending on their device's screen size
+- view the optimal layout depending on their device's screen size
-- See hover and focus states for interactive elements
+- see hover and focus states for interactive elements

 ### Screenshot